evannetwork/evannetwork.github.io/dapps/angular/task.md

 - bootstrap.js
 - bootstrap.ts

 At first, we see that the application is represented by one component and one service.
 We can ignore the js-files, because the development environment built them for us together into one file.
-To migrate the componentent into our task, create a new folder "app" within the "task/src/components" folder and copy the "app.ts" and "app.html" into this folder.
-Also, copy the "services/store.ts" file into "task/src/services" folder.
+To migrate the componentent into our task, create a new folder 'app' within the `task/src/components` folder and copy the `app.ts` and `app.html` into this folder.
+Also, copy the `services/store.ts` file into `task/src/services` folder.

 # 3. Correct Requirement loading and Angular 5
 To load Angular over the evan.network core libraries from IPFS, you need to adjust the import command within the app component.
 Also, the path to our todo service has changed.
 Undertake the following adjustments